 The James and Mary Elizabeth Cornette Library's main mission is to support the educational and research goals of WTAMU students and faculty.
 That broad goal requires that we:

 Library staff duties include collection development, cataloging, purchasing materials, maintaining access to electronic resources, obtaining interlibrary loan material, providing instruction and research assistance, handling reserve materials, training student workers, and other non-routine tasks.

 Student workers are critical to library operations.
 The library is open 86 hours a week during fall and spring semesters.
 Student workers allow us to have all of our service desks staffed all the hours the library is open.
-A librarian is on duty at the Reference Desk whenever the library is open.
+A librarian is on duty at the Research & Access Desk whenever the library is open.
 Student workers also help with the routine jobs like shelving and checking material in and out.

 Mission & Goals